pdjr-modules/NOP100/README.md

 NOP100 provides a hardware design and firmware for a generic, abstract, NMEA2000 module.

+The microcontroller-based hardware design is elaborated with power supply, CAN interface, LED status display and configuration support, leaving an array of unused GPIO that can be used to extend this core hardware with a variety interfaces tailoring real-world application.

+The core schematic design translates into a PCB layout that can be easily expanded to implement most varieties of a working NMEA module.

-The hardware design provides a circuit design and PCB layout which can be easily extended to support the requirements of a real, functional, NMEA 2000 module  and abstracts most of the housekeeping functions necessary to build a working NMEA 2000 module
+with essentially no real-world functionality.can be easily extended to supportthe requirements of a real, functional, NMEA 2000 module  and abstracts most of the housekeeping functions necessary to build a working NMEA 2000 module